linx-software/petstore-api/README.md

 ## Installation
 The below steps describe how to host this Solution on your own Linx cloud server environment.
 - Linx Designer - download it [here](https://linx.software/)
+- Open the sample Solution (.lsoz) in your Linx Designer.

 Listed below are the usage steps involved in using the deployed service from 2 request platforms:
 - For this sample, the api key **special-key** is used to test the authorization filters.